South Cornwall · TR10

 Why Penryn is its own job.

-Penryn Conservation Area covers the historic core including Lower Market Street and the granite warehouses on the river; listed buildings are common.
+Locally, penryn Conservation Area covers the historic core including Lower Market Street and the granite warehouses on the river; listed buildings are common.
 Article 4 directions affect the town centre, removing some permitted development rights.
 For loft conversion specifically, parts of Penryn sit within a designated Conservation Area, which means materials, fenestration and roof pitches all need to read sympathetically with the existing streetscape; coastal salt-laden air around Penryn drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure.
-That's why we treat every Penryn project as a TR10-area job first — not a generic Cornwall job with a postcode bolted on.
+Which is why we scope Penryn projects parish-up, not template-down — the TR10 context shapes the design from day one.
+Whether the project is on medieval and Georgian townhouses in the centre or further out toward Mylor Bridge, the loft conversion response is locally tuned.

 Planning note